GLOBAL MARKETS-Stocks recover on Citi news, dollar steady

 The settlement with the U.S. Justice Department was more than twice what many analysts had expected, but less than the $12 billion sought by the government.

-Citigroup shares rose 3.0 percent to $48.42 in the second-biggest boost to the benchmark S&P 500 index, after Apple Inc.
+Citigroup shares rose 3.1 percent to $48.47, providing the second-biggest boost to the benchmark S&P 500 index, after Apple Inc.

 Europe's biggest markets gained more than half a percent , helped by deal-making in the pharmaceutical sector and easing anxiety about the fallout from problems at Portugal's biggest listed bank.